cockroachdb/docs/src/current/v24.3/manage-logical-data-replication.md

 ### Dead letter queue (DLQ)

 When the LDR job starts, it will create a DLQ table with each replicating table so that unresolved conflicts can be tracked.
+The DLQ will contain the writes that LDR cannot apply after the retry period, which could occur if:

+- The destination table was dropped.
+- The destination cluster is unavailable.
+- Tables schemas do not match.

+In `validated` mode, rows are also sent to the DLQ when:

-The DLQ will contain the writes that LDR cannot apply after the retry period.
-For example, in LDR `validated` mode, [foreign key]({% link {{ page.version.version }}/foreign-key.md %}) dependencies that are not met when there are foreign key constraints in the schema.
+- [Foreign key]({% link {{ page.version.version }}/foreign-key.md %}) dependencies are not met where there are foreign key constraints in the schema.
+- Unique indexes and other constraints are not met.

+{{site.data.alerts.callout_info}}
+LDR will not pause when the writes are sent to the DLQ, you must manage the DLQ manually.
+{{site.data.alerts.end}}

 To manage the DLQ, you can evaluate entries in the `incoming_row` column and apply the row manually to another table with SQL statements.